There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 I’ve showed you 8 key concepts that will help you form a more complete and effective content marketing plan.
 Ideally, you’ll learn and apply all of them.

-I know that these aren’t the simplest concepts, so if you have any questions, just leave them below in a comment.
+I know that these aren’t the simplest concepts but they are important to your content marketing plan, so if you have any questions, or even any suggestions to help others with their content marketing plan, just leave them below in a comment.